ericstrobl/RCSP/README.md

 The academic article describing RCSP in detail can be found [here]().
 Please cite the article if you use any of the code in this repository.

+The Experiments folder contains the additional code needed to replicate the experimental results in the paper.

 # Installation

 > if (!require("BiocManager", quietly = TRUE)) install.packages("BiocManager")